FullstackAcademy/boilermaker/README.md

   * By default, running `npm test` will use `boilermaker-test`, while regular development uses `boilermaker`
 * Create a file called `secrets.js` in the project root
   * This file is `.gitignore`'d, and will *only* be required in your *development* environment
-  * Its purpose is to attach the secret env variables that you'll use while developing.
+  * Its purpose is to attach the secret env variables that you'll use while developing
   * However, it's **very** important that you **not** push it to Github!
 Otherwise, *prying eyes* will find your secret API keys!
   * It might look like this: